Skip to Main Content

 David W. Hart, DNP, CRNA, NSPM-C

-David W. Hart received his BSN from Washburn University (Magna Cum Laude), Master of Nursing from the Uniformed Services University of Health Sciences, Doctor of Nursing Practice from Chatham University, completed the initial Non-Surgical Pain Management Fellowship at the University of South Florida and became certified in NonSurgical Pain Management in 2018.
-As the primary clinical investigator, he has explored battlefield anesthesia (Daniel Inouye Award for Research-2006), alternate methods of deep sedation (Alternatives to propofol for endoscopic procedures: An evidence-based inquiry, 2014) as well as alternatives in steroid injections (A review of the analgesic benefits and potential complications related to epidural corticosteroid injections-2019).
+David W. Hart received his BSN from Washburn University (Magna Cum Laude), Master of Nursing from the Uniformed Services University of Health Sciences, and Doctor of Nursing Practice from Chatham University.
+He completed the initial Non-Surgical Pain Management Fellowship at the University of South Florida and became certified in Non-Surgical Pain Management in 2018.

-• Opioid Free Anesthesia
+• Opioid-Free Anesthesia

 • Advanced Assessment, Diagnosis, and Psychology of Pain